yoctoproject/poky/documentation/ref-manual/variables.rst

       when building the kernel and is passed to ``make`` as the target to build.

+      To build additional kernel image types, use :term:`KERNEL_IMAGETYPES`.

+   :term:`KERNEL_IMAGETYPES`
-      If you want to build an alternate kernel image type in addition to that specified by :term:`KERNEL_IMAGETYPE`, use the :term:`KERNEL_ALT_IMAGETYPE`
+      Lists additional types of kernel images to build for a device in addition to image type specified in :term:`KERNEL_IMAGETYPE`.
+Usually set by the machine configuration files.
-      variable.

    :term:`KERNEL_MODULE_AUTOLOAD`
       Lists kernel modules that need to be auto-loaded during boot.